Archive for May, 2006

 How many (Irish) bloggers does it take to change a light bulb?

 I had to ring a press office the other day.
 The only thing was I didn’t have the company in question’s number.
 Went to their website and searched high and low for the number.
 My search quickly turned from the press office number to any number at all.
-Needless to say […]
+Needless to say it was a fruitless [...]

 Still looking for a local photographer in Ireland?